adouche/adouche.github.io/blog/18_IXrun.md

 > ix run set/menuconfig -- make HOSTCC=cc menuconfig
 ```

-Before, to run menuconfig for kernel settings, I ran the kernel build through IX, pressed ctrl-c, went to the remaining build folder, and there, in the configured environment, ran make menuconfig.<br>
+Previously, to run menuconfig for kernel settings, I would build the kernel through [IX](https://github.com/stal-ix/ix), press ctrl-c, go to the remaining build folder, and there, in the configured environment, run make menuconfig.<br>
-This was ok for me but, of course, ashamed to give away such to people.
+It was okay for me, but of course, it's embarrassing to give that away to others.

-I implemented the promised feature, about the ability to run a command in an arbitrary realm.<br>
+I implemented the promised feature of the ability to run a command in an arbitrary realm.
 It became convenient.

 ### Furthermore!